Training professionals in the core knowledge of horticultural therapy

 - Accommodates working adults and students

-- Requires minimal travel, with only four visits to the class site
+- Requires minimal travel, with only four visits to the class site or online

 - Offers significant face-to-face instruction and interaction

-- Four or five day class meetings combined with pre and post-class assignments done at home.
+- Four or five-day class meetings combined with pre and post-class assignments done at home.